 National Criminal Justice Reference Service Abstracts provides thousands of summaries of important law enforcement and criminal justice publications including books, government reports, research reports, journals, and unpublished research.
 Content dates range from 1970 to the present.
 All documents covered are either written in English or have an English-language summary.
 To facilitate research, the databases also includes a subject-specific thesaurus.

-The weekly National Journal is one of the most important sources for coverage and analysis of politics, public policy, and government.
-Also available are The Hotline, a daily news briefing on politics and campaigns; Congress Daily, twice daily coverage of Congress when in session with information on behind-the-scenes strategies and alliances and key issues; Poll Track, a database of recent national opinion polls on campaigns and issues; the Almanac of American Politics, containing profiles on members of Congress; Markup Reports on congressional committee actions and votes; and Technology Daily, covering the politics and policy issues affecting the information technology industry.
+The National Journal is one of the most important sources for coverage and analysis of politics, public policy, and government.
+Also available are The Hotline, a daily news briefing on politics and campaigns, and the Almanac of American Politics, containing profiles on members of Congress.

 The Center was founded in 1986 to support efforts to improve students' transition into higher education through conferences and publications.
 The site has the text of their newsletter and journal, Journal of the First-Year Experience & Students in Transition.

 Oxford campus users only.